ncatlab/nlab-content/pages/7/1/0/0/17/content.md

      ...
      =--

-And then you can link to it in the same ways:
+Then you can link to it in the same ways:

 <nowiki>
      [[some page#theoremname|see this theorem]]
      [see this theorem](#theoremname)
 </nowiki>

-When you link to a theorem on the *same* page, however, it's better to use the syntax (without the space between `\ref` and `{`, it is present here just to avoid it being parsed:
+When you link to a theorem on the *same* page, however, it's better to use the `\ref` syntax (without the space between `\ref` and `{`, it is present here just to avoid it being parsed):

      see Theorem <nowiki>\ref {theoremname}</nowiki>

-(which inserts the number, as well as creates a hyperlink) since that will also work properly when the page is exported to LaTeX.
+This inserts the number as well as creating a hyperlink, and will also work properly when the page is exported to LaTeX.

+{#LabelNames} Note that not all labels which would be valid in LaTeX are accepted.
+In particular, the hyphen character `-` cannot be used in a label.
+Instead of <nowiki>\label{foo-bar}</nowiki>, consider <nowiki>\label{FooBar}</nowiki>.

 #### Equation numbering